 Audience Growth Rate

-Another important metric to track is the number of brand mentions the company is receiving before and after the campaign.
-With a tool like Mention, for example, you should be able to correlate influencer posts with an increase in brand mentions.
+Another important metric to track is the number of brand mentions your clients receive before and after influencer campaigns.

 Traffic from Social